united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/administration/reduce-database-size.md

     This command set `asset_id` as the key for the compressed segments and orders the table by `valuename`.

-2. Then, create a compression policy:
+2. Then, you have to create the compression policy.
+The interval determines the age that the chunks of data need to reach before being compressed.
+Read the [official documentation](https://docs.timescale.com/api/latest/compression/add_compression_policy/) for more information.

     ```sql
     SELECT add_compression_policy('processvaluetable', INTERVAL '7 days');